 Fall is upon us!
 That means it’s almost the season for cooler nights and tailgating under the stars.

 Nothing impresses like a juicy, flavorful beef brisket when you want to please and feed a crowd.
 However, while it’s one of the most delicious meals around, it can quickly turn dry and tough if you handle it the wrong way.

 Enter the Masterbuilt smoker.

 This line of professional-grade smokehouse gear delivers a decadent cut of meat every time.
 Did you decide to snag one for your backyard?
 If so, read on.

-Today, we’re sharing how to smoke a brisket in your Masterbuilt masterpiece.
+Today, we’re sharing how to smoke a brisket in your Masterbuilt electric smoker.
 Be sure to pick up plenty of beef at the store because you’re bound to attract the neighbors.